+- Are you ready?
+You need:

 - Receipts and supporting documents for deductible expenses, such as:

 - medical expenses

-- o federal income tax payments
+- $\circ~$ federal income tax payments

-- o property taxes
+- property taxes

-- o vehicle registration
+- vehicle registration

-- o mortgage interest and points
+- mortgage interest and points

-- o charitable contributions
+- charitable contributions

 Use Form 2, Schedule III, to calculate your itemized deductions, but remember that your Montana itemized deductions may be different from your federal itemized deductions.
 There are federal deductions that are not allowed on your Montana tax return and state deductions that are allowed only on the Montana tax return.